11 Easy Drum Songs - Even For Beginner Drummers

 • Drummer: Roger Taylor

 Now that we’ve grooved through the disco era with the Bee Gees let’s transition into the rock-driven beats of the 80s.
-One band that genuinely defined this era with their unforgettable beats and anthems is Queen.
-As complex as Freddie’s songwriting was, Roger Taylor could play a dead simple beat and still rock the house:
+One band that genuinely defined this era with their unforgettable drum patterns and anthems is Queen.
+As complex as Freddie’s songwriting was, Roger Taylor could play a dead simple rhythm and still rock the house:

 Open In Beat Note!